Séralini affair: Scientific evaluation

 The study was criticized by various regulatory authorities and scientists.
-With few exceptions, the scientific community dismissed the study and called for a more rigorous peer-review system in scientific journals.
+With few exceptions, the scientific community questioned the study and the peer-review process that allowed it to have been published.

-Many said that Séralini's conclusions were impossible to justify given the statistical power of the study.
+Many said that Séralini's conclusions were impossible to justify due to experimental design issues or lack of statistical power of the study.
 Sprague-Dawley rats have a lifespan of about two years and have a high risk of cancer over their lifespan (one study concluded that over eighty percent of males and over seventy percent of females developed cancer under normal conditions).
 The Séralini experiment covered the normal lifespan of these rats.
 The longer an experiment continues, the more rats get cancer naturally, that makes it harder to separate statistical "noise" from the hypothetical signal.
 For the study to achieve such separation (statistical power), each control and test group would have to include sufficiently many subjects.
 Organisation for Economic Co-operation and Development (OECD) guidelines recommend 20 rats for chemical-toxicity studies, and 50 rats for carcinogenicity studies.
 In addition, if the survival of the rats is less than 50% at 104 weeks (which is likely for Sprague-Dawley rats) the recommended number of rats is 65.
 The Séralini study had only ten per group.

 Tom Sanders from King's College London noted a lack of data on amount of food given, and on growth rates, further noting that rats are susceptible to mammary tumors when food intake is not restricted.
 Sanders said, "The statistical methods are unconventional ... and it would appear the authors have gone on a statistical fishing trip."

 The Washington Post quoted Marion Nestle, the Paulette Goddard professor in the Department of Nutrition, Food Studies and Public Health at New York University and food safety advocate: "'[I] can't figure it out yet....It's weirdly complicated and unclear on key issues: what the controls were fed, relative rates of tumors, why no dose relationship, what the mechanism might be.
 I can't think of a biological reason why GMO corn should do this.....So even though I strongly support labeling, I'm skeptical of this study.'"
 Likewise, Dan Charles, writing for NPR, noted that in the study, rats that ate 33% GM food developed fewer tumors than did those who ate 11% GM food, suggesting the absence of a dose response.
 University of Calgary Professor Maurice Moloney publicly wondered why the paper contained so many pictures of treated rats with horrific tumors, but no pictures of control group rats.